ortus-docs/coldbox-docs/overview/creating_an_application.md

 ---

 We will be using the `AdvancedScript` template to start.
-So go again into commandbox and type:
+So go again into CommandBox and type:

 ```bash
 coldbox create app name=MyApp skeleton=AdvancedScript